MicrosoftDocs/azure-ai-docs/articles/search/service-configure-firewall.md

 When IP rules are configured, some features of the Azure portal are disabled.
 You can view and manage service level information, but portal access to the import wizards, indexes, indexers, and other top-level resources are restricted.

-You can restore portal access to the full range of search service operations by adding the portal IP address.
+You can restore portal access to the full range of search service operations by adding the Azure portal IP address.

-To get the portal's IP address, perform `nslookup` (or `ping`) on:
+To get the Azure portal's IP address, perform `nslookup` (or `ping`) on:

 + `stamp2.ext.search.windows.net`, which is the domain of the traffic manager for the Azure public cloud.
 + `stamp2.ext.search.azure.us` for Azure Government cloud.